astoeckel/pydwdapi/README.md

 How it works
 ------------

+### Step 1: Querying
 The program is extremely simple.
 When a request is received, it downloads the newest station data from the GDS FTP server or reads it from a cache.

+### Step 2: Coordinate association
-Stations are then associated with their coordinates using a hand-crafted table.
-The compund data is then stored in a numpy structured array.
-The individual modalities are interpolated for the given coordinate triple using the scipy radial basis function interpolator.
+The stations are then associated with their coordinates using a hand-crafted table.
+The resulting compound data is stored in a NumPy structured array.

+### Step 3: Interpolation
+The individual modalities are interpolated for the given coordinate triple using the SciPy radial basis function interpolator.
 A non-euclidean norm is used to make sure that a spherical distance is used for the station-to-station distance.

-Furthermore a higher weight is given to changes in altitude, as these have a relatively high impact on weather data.
+Furthermore a higher weight is used for altitudinal differences, as these have a potentially higher impact on weather data.
 E.g. data from the Zugspitze would influence the data in the entirety of south Germany if the altitude would not be weighted correctly.